Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 Many of my patients and clients are curious about how to lift weights safely with sciatica or how to resume exercising without exacerbating their condition.

-Honestly, the most accurate answer is whatever feels best for your body while keeping your sciatic nerve safe.
+Honestly, the most accurate answer is whatever feels best for your body, as long as your sciatic nerve stays safe.
 However, I'd like to share with you what I offer some of my clients.

 • Strengthening around the nerve